rubensworks/rubensworks.net/_posts/2026-04-13-did-ai-clawlers-kill-sparql-federation.markdown

 with [SPARQL endpoints](https://www.w3.org/TR/2013/REC-sparql11-protocol-20130321/) being a popular way of exposing access to such KGs through a Web-based API.
 Since RDF is based on using global identifiers for resources, these identifiers can be used and interlinked across multiple distributed KGs.
-While each SPARQL endpoint offer queryable access to just a single KG, [SPARQL federated queries](https://www.w3.org/TR/2013/REC-sparql11-federated-query-20130321/) allow combining data from multiple endpoints through `SERVICE` clauses.
+While each SPARQL endpoint offers queryable access to just a single KG, [SPARQL federated queries](https://www.w3.org/TR/2013/REC-sparql11-federated-query-20130321/) allow combining data from multiple endpoints through `SERVICE` clauses.